bocadilloproject/bocadillo/docs/getting-started/quickstart.md

 # Quickstart

-In order to get started quickly, this pages gives you a good overview of what Bocadillo has to offer.
+This document will show you how to get a Bocadillo application up and running, as well as provide you a good overview of Bocadillo's features.

 ::: tip
 We'll assume you have Bocadillo installed already.
 If not, head to the [Installation] page!